 - Staying Hydrated - Shockingly enough, our precious breast milk is almost 90% water (that nutrient-packed 10% really packs a punch!), so staying hydrated is vital.
 I made it part of my pumping routine always to have a glass of water, and I consciously carried a bottle of water (or even better, coconut water) in the diaper bag for those on-the-go moments.

 - Eating Well - As the old saying goes, 'you can't pour from an empty cup,' breastfeeding and pumping women indeed need extra calories to keep up with the demands of their baby.
 I noticed a definite spike in my supply on the days where I nourished my body with full meals, especially when those foods are known to help with lactation.
 For a healthy breakfast, I loved to soak steel-cut oats the night before (or cook them in the morning if I forgot to soak, which, let's face it, happened a lot) and add milk, nuts, seeds, and fruits to start my day off on a good note.
-Another trick I loved was always keeping healthy snacks like dried fruits, granola, trail mix, nuts, and seeds in my diaper bag and on my pumping table.
+Another trick I loved was always keeping healthy snacks and drinks like dried fruits, granola, trail mix, nuts, lactation smoothie and seeds in my diaper bag and on my pumping table.

 - Pumping Frequently - Frequent pumping sends a signal to your body that it needs to produce more milk, hence the supply and demand notion.
 Some experts suggest a method called 'power-pumping,' but I personally never gave it a go.